(Non-)vanishing results for extensions between simple outer functors on free groups: Categories of (outer) functors

-\begin{prop}[\cite{PV18} Propositions 11.9, 11.15] The inclusion functor $\CatFuncGr\to \CatOutFuncGr$ admits a left and a right adjoint.
-The right adjoint will be denoted $\omega\colon \CatOutFuncGr\to\CatFuncGr$; we will not use the left adjoint in this paper.
-Moreover the functor $\omega$ is left exact, preserves injectives and is left-inverse to the inclusion functor. \end{prop}
+\begin{prop}[\cite{PV18} Propositions 9.10 and 9.25] The inclusion $\CatOutFuncGr\to\CatFuncGr$ admits a right adjoint $\omega\colon \CatFuncGr\to \CatOutFuncGr$.
+This functor is left exact, preserves injectives and is left-inverse to the inclusion functor.
+This inclusion also has a left adjoint. \end{prop}